Likitha2002-09/TravelTandem.com/README.md

 # TravelTandem 🌍
-Plan Smarter, Travel Better,Connect Globally
+Plan Smarter, Travel Better, Connect Globally

 TravelTandem is a modern, interactive web application designed to help travelers connect with like-minded individuals, explore destinations by month, and access essential travel tips.
 The application provides a seamless user experience with features like travel buddy matching, packing and currency tips, and real-time chat functionality.